MicrosoftDocs/learn/learn-pr/ai-business-school/implement-ai-organization/includes/4-ai-at-scale.md

 ## Microsoft AI at Scale initiative

 Through our AI at Scale initiative, we’re providing organizations with access to large multi-tasking AI models and the supercomputing resources needed to create them.
-This is dramatically reducing the barriers and costs associated with accessing next-generation AI capabilities.
+Our goal is to dramatically reduce the barriers and costs associated with accessing next-generation AI capabilities.

 :::row:::
 :::column span="2":::
 In collaboration with OpenAI, we’ve built a supercomputer designed specifically for training large AI models.

 We’ve also developed our own family of large AI models, called the Microsoft Turing models.
 These include the world’s largest publicly available language model, the *Microsoft Turing model for natural language generation*, which has 17 billion parameters.
 This model has a deep understanding of grammar, context, and intended meaning.
-This has helped it set new benchmarks in many different language-related tasks, such as summarization, contextual prediction, and question answering.
+It had set new benchmarks in many different language-related tasks, such as summarization, contextual prediction, and question answering.

-By making this breakthrough technology available to all, we hope to empower organizations, developers, and employees to unlock innovation that was previously impossible.
 :::column-end:::
 :::column span="2":::
 :::image type="complex" source="../media/implement-ai-organization-2.png" alt-text="Graphic with the title “Leverage AI at Scale.”":::